+Certified Child Life Specialists (CCLSs) are required to pay certification maintenance fees in order to keep their certification status active.
 Certification maintenance fees are due by January 31 of each of the first four years of the five-year certification cycle.

-For example, if you passed the March, August, or November 2017 exam, your first annual maintenance fee payment is due by January 31, 2018.
-If you re-certified during 2017, your first annual maintenance fee payment for your new cycle is due by January 31, 2018.
+For example, if you passed the March, August, or November 2018 exam, your first annual maintenance fee payment is due by January 31, 2019.
+If you re-certified during 2018, your first annual maintenance fee payment for your new cycle is due by January 31, 2019.

 Those who fail to submit maintenance fees will lose the CCLS credential and must begin the certification process anew by meeting the current eligibility requirements and sitting for the examination.

 Certification Maintenance fees are essential to the operation of the Child Life Professional Certification Program.
 They provide the financial resources needed for the program’s implementation.